-How can symptoms related to bladder problems be managed?
+How can bladder problems be prevented?

-Simple lifestyle changes can make a difference: avoiding drinks containing caffeine, which can irritate the bladder and fizzy drinks that can contain caffeine and artificial sweeteners.
-Alcoholic drinks and acid in fruit juices can make problems worse.
+Simple lifestyle changes can make a difference.
+Avoid drinks containing caffeine, which can irritate the bladder and fizzy drinks that can contain caffeine and artificial sweeteners.
+Alcoholic drinks – especially shorts - and acid in fruit juices can make problems worse.

 Practicing regular pelvic floor exercises